WHO PLAYS WELL WITH OTHERS…

 Recent solo recordings released to great reviews include Vivaldi Concerti Volume I with Nicholas McGegan and the Juno short-listed Canadian Concerto Project with Guy Few and group of twenty-seven chamber orchestra.

 Performing with folk legend Valdy and other virtuoso musicians and orchestras, Nadina has toured extensively across Canada, the US, to Europe and Japan, prompting enthusiastic press notices: “Mackie Jackson tosses off rapid-fire runs… gorgeous singing tone” (Winnipeg Free Press); “Brilliant artistry shines out like a jewel” (Audio Society of Atlanta.
 Ever mindful of the challenges faced by young bassoonists, Nadina teaches at the University of Toronto, the Glenn Gould School of the Royal conservatory of Music, is on the advisory council for the Meg Quigley Vivaldi Competition and is the founder of The Council of Canadian Bassoonists – a nationally recognized charitable status group dedicated to assisting low income students to attain their highest ambitions as bassoonists.
-Nadina premiered the latest Canadian work written for her for her by Lucas Oickle with the Nova Scotia Youth Orchestra led by Dinuk Wijeratne in August, 2916 and launched her newest project, Bassoon Out Loud concert, with 8 shows in Toronto in 2016/17.
+Nadina launched an 8-concert series in Toronto in 2016/17 called Bassoon Out Loud and the last show featured new concerti by Mathieu Lussier, Paul Frehner and Patricia Morehead.
+Nadina will be recording a new concerto written for her by Michael Colgrass for her and the SUNY Fredonia Wind Ensemble with Paula Holcomb in spring, 2019.

 WORK WITH ME